AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Some of us learn from other people's mistakes and the rest of us have to be other people.   — Zig Ziglar
+> Go confidently in the direction of your dreams!
+Live the life you've imagined. — Henry David Thoreau
 <!--END_SECTION:quote-->